 The form, structure, gesture and design opportunities of the clothed figure will be the primary focus of this observational course.
 Topics will include various types of drapery and their visual properties, the shape of clothing and how clothing affects the shape of the body, determining the sensation of clothing and pose, maintaining continuity across varied clothing and flesh surfaces, rendering convincing folds and fabric structure and the design and stylistic possibilities that clothing presents.
 Key observational skills will include applied colour theory specifically to rendering clothing, light and value considerations, brush handling & mark as it relates to clothing surface and structure.
 Pose lengths will start with shorter single objective studies and advance to a sustained 3-week and final 4-week pose.

 Students are encouraged to apply the ideas and principles to their own style, process and approach.
-Teaching is a combination of group lesson, image discussion and on-on-one feedback.
+Teaching is a combination of group lesson, image discussion and one-on-one feedback.
 Individual student goals will be a focus.

 Note: Students should have previous life drawing and painting experience.
 This course is considered as intermediate to advanced.
-Each class includes a costumed/clothed life model
+Each class includes a costumed/clothed life model.

 Materials will be discussed in the first class.
 Most material decisions are the student’s choice.
 Media is the students’ choice and can include oil, water-mixable oil, acrylic, watercolour, gouache, ink, pastel.